yasinabedini/yasinabedini/README.md

+# About me

-Enthusiastic developer with a passion for designing web services and admin panels.
-Skilled in .Net development and committed to creating innovative solutions.
-Eager to contribute to a tech-savvy team that values creativity and excellence.
-Excited about the opportunity to bring valuable expertise to a mission-driven organization.
+Enthusiastic developer with interest in designing web services and management panels.
+Skilled in Net development and committed to creating innovative solutions.
+Eager to join a technology team that values ​​creativity and excellence.
+I am excited about the opportunity to bring valuable expertise to a mission-driven organization.
+In the last few months, in addition to working remotely in the company, I have been focusing on mastering Blazor and you can see the portfolios in the pinned repositories.

 <hr/>